 HAB Monitoring Database

-The Florida Fish and Wildlife Conservation Commission's Fish and Wildlife Research Institute (FWRI) harmful algal bloom (HAB) database documents Karenia brevis red tides from 1954 to the present – one of longest continually recorded dataset of red tide.
-The database contains more than 125,000 records provided by more than 190 state and county agencies, private research institutions, universities, and FWC staff.
+The Florida Fish and Wildlife Conservation Commission's Fish and Wildlife Research Institute (FWRI) harmful algal bloom (HAB) database documents Karenia brevis blooms, also called red tides, from 1953 to the present – one of the longest records of red tide data.
+The database contains more than 200,000 records from samples provided by more than 190 state and county agencies, private research institutions, universities, and FWC staff.
 Data include location coordinates, cell counts of Karenia brevis and other HAB species, and a variety of water quality measurements such as temperature, salinity and dissolved oxygen.
-The database is continually updated and data are routinely provided to FWC scientists, other researchers and the public.
+The database is updated daily and data are routinely provided to FWC scientists, other researchers, resource managers, and the public.
 To request data, email: HABdata@MyFWC.com.

 Event Response Monitoring and Sampling Effort